 Coordinating Implementation Research to Communicate Learning and Evidence

-The Coordinating Implementation Research to Communicate Learning and Evidence (CIRCLE) provides technical, logistical, and administrative support to the USAID Health Research Program.
-The goal of the project is to coordinate and support research-to-use activities to improve health outcomes and increase survival of newborns, children, and women.
+The Coordinating Implementation Research to Communicate Learning and Evidence (CIRCLE) project provides technical, logistical, and administrative support to the USAID Health Research Program.
+The goal of the project is to coordinate and support activities related to implementation research to improve health outcomes and increase survival of newborns, children, and women.

-CIRCLE is led by Social Solutions International, Inc., a woman and minority-owned small business, dedicated to the creation of social and health solutions to improve the welfare of underserved populations worldwide.
+CIRCLE is led by Social Solutions International, Inc., a woman-owned, full-service consulting firm dedicated to improving the health and well-being of underserved populations worldwide.
 Social Solutions specializes in providing high quality research, evaluation, and technical assistance on global health and development.
-Social Solutions is supported by a partner Forum One, a full-service digital agency, providing expertise in technology, design, communications, and knowledge management.

 Objective 1: Communicate the process and value of implementation research and share learning

 Objective 2: Engage a broad range of stakeholders for shared learning to advance use of evidence